Outlook Beach in Hampton is closed due to oil spill

 HAMPTON, Va.
 (WAVY) – Officials in Hampton have closed Outlook Beach until further notice as they investigate an oil spill.

-The spill may have originated at the mouth of the James River made its way toward Ft.
-Monroe.
+The spill, which may have originated at the mouth of the James River, made its way toward Ft.
+Monroe Sunday, according to officials.

-Multiple agencies such as The Virginia Marine Resources Commission, Department of Environmental Quality, Ft.
-Monroe Authority, National Oceanic & Atmospheric Administration, and the Coast Guard are monitoring the spill.
+Multiple agencies, including the Virginia Marine Resources Commission, Department of Environmental Quality, Ft.
+Monroe Authority, National Oceanic & Atmospheric Administration and the Coast Guard are monitoring the spill.

 Stay with WAVY.com for updates.